Greg Reeves: Motown

-Reeves had been scouted as a session musician at the age of 12 by Motown Records and Chess Records, though his mother "would not hear of" him playing professionally at that age.
+Reeves had been scouted as a session musician at the age of 12 by Motown Records and Chess Records, although his mother "would not hear of" him playing professionally at that age.
 By 1968, however, Reeves was employed as a session bassist at Motown.
-During the recording session for The Temptations' "Cloud Nine," Reeves was apprehensive about his bass playing and switched to tambourine at the behest of producer Norman Whitfield, his recruiter and main benefactor at Motown.
+During the recording session for The Temptations' "Cloud Nine", Reeves was apprehensive about his bass playing and switched to tambourine at the behest of producer Norman Whitfield, his recruiter and main benefactor at Motown.
 During this period, Reeves was also mentored by other Motown musicians, including Rick James (who concurrently played alongside Reeves in Salt 'n' Pepa, a Los Angeles rock group formed from the remnants of Merryweather) and James Jamerson.
-Reeves stated that his most notable performance for the company was the bass part (overdubbed in Los Angeles) of "No Matter What Sign You Are," the final song recorded by Diana Ross with The Supremes.
+Reeves stated that his most notable performance for the company was the bass part (overdubbed in Los Angeles) of "No Matter What Sign You Are", the final song recorded by Diana Ross with The Supremes.

 Work with CSNY

 Reeves recorded and toured with Crosby, Stills, Nash & Young from August 1969 to January 1970 and is credited on the cover of their 1970 Déjà Vu album; he appears with the group in the concert documentary Celebration at Big Sur (filmed in September 1969) and in contemporaneous television appearances on This Is Tom Jones and The Music Scene.

 Reeves was living with mentor Rick James in Los Angeles when he was recruited for CSNY:

 In consultation with other band members, Stephen Stills fired Reeves from the group in April 1970 "because [Reeves] suddenly decided he was an Apache witch doctor."
 Stills further opined that Reeves "freaked too much on the bass and no one could keep up because [he] did not play one rhythm the same.
-He could play bass imaginatively, but he has to be predictable as well," while Reeves also wanted to sing some of his songs during CSN&Y shows, which Stills thought was "ludicrous, only because the songs weren't great.
+He could play bass imaginatively, but he has to be predictable as well", while Reeves also wanted to sing some of his songs during CSN&Y shows, which Stills thought was "ludicrous, only because the songs weren't great.
 We'll sing any song if it's great, but not just because it happens to be written by our bass player."
 Dallas Taylor (who seldom fraternized with Reeves and was dismissed from the group a month later at the instigation of Neil Young) later noted that while Reeves and Stills did not get along, Reeves and Young were good friends.
-Following Reeves' termination, Young defied his bandmates and continued to collaborate with Reeves.
-Reeves has alleged that the "bass hook" of one of his songs was appropriated by Stills for the main riff of "Carry On."
+Following Reeves's termination, Young defied his bandmates and continued to collaborate with Reeves.
+Reeves has alleged that the "bass hook" of one of his songs was appropriated by Stills for the main riff of "Carry On".
 Heeding the advice of James, he demurred from pursuing the issue after receiving a profit point on Déjà Vu.
-Although he has conceded that "[the band] thought I was trying to put spells on them" due to his trenchant interest in Native American shamanism, Reeves ultimately ascribed his termination to "Stills [having] a problem with himself, just dealing with himself."
+Although he has conceded that "[the band] thought I was trying to put spells on them" due to his strong interest in Native American shamanism, Reeves ultimately ascribed his termination to "Stills [having] a problem with himself, just dealing with himself."